d3js-in-action-third-edition/code-files/chapter_02/README.md

 # Manipulating the DOM

-This folder contains the starter files for the coding exercise of chapter 2.
+This folder contains the files for the coding exercise of chapter 2.
 In this exercise, you will start building a bar graph while learning how to manipulate the DOM with D3.

 ## Techniques learned in this exercise